liatrio/openo11y.dev/CONTRIBUTING.md

 ## Commits, Branches, and Pull Requests

-All contributions should be committed to a branch and reviewed with a pull request.
-Forks certainly may be used but are not required.
-Commits and pull requests should follow [ConventionalCommits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.
+All contributions should be made in a fork, committed to a branch, and reviewed with a pull request.
+Commits and pull requests should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.